jendang/booking-challenge/readme.md

 Unless specified as optional, all fields are required.
 When a field is not valid, the user should see per field what is wrong with the input upon submitting.

-While the user is editing the form, the price is updated, by POST-ing the form contents to `localhost:9090/price`, and recieve a price in the resposne from the server.
+While the user is editing the form, the price is updated, by POST-ing the form contents, in JSON, to `localhost:9090/price`.
+In response the server will send back a (random) price, which in turn should be displayed to the user.

 Upon submit, all the form data is validated, and POST-ed, as JSON, to `localhost:9090/book`, the location of the mock-backend server.
 Finally, the user is shown a "Thank you"-message and the form is reset to its initial state.